 The laboratory is mandatory.
 There are ten lab experiments during the semester.
 Material about these laboratories can be found on this webpage: http://phylabs1.physics.sunysb.edu/introlabs/Fall2025/PHY121.html (available also on Brightspace (PHY121.L90)).
 All lab grades count; none are dropped.
-If you have an excused absence for missing your lab, you must arrange to make up the lab with the course TAs.
+If you have an excused absence for missing your lab, the due date will be extended.